Archives Collection

 The Video Recovery Project – preservation Of the collection of 261 early B/W videos, with over 95% is now converted to professional digital video formats, was the initial focus of analog media preservation in the Archives.
 Although a relatively small collection of material, these video recordings are extremely important.

-Additionally, there are other early seminars given in Boulder, Colorado and at Karme‐Choling in Vermont, and a small number of talks at other locations, including two seminars in California.
+• Additionally, there are other early seminars given in Boulder, Colorado and at Karme‐Choling in Vermont, and a small number of talks at other locations, including two seminars in California.
 A detailed archival level description of this fonds is found at the link below.
-A number of these seminars have also been published and are available through Kalapa Media.
+A number of these seminars have also been published.

-The color video collection, which is about one third of the whole, includes two Shambhala Training public talks, a seminar on visual dharma from 1978, a vajra assembly conducted by Chögyam Trungpa Rinpoche, and a number of other ceremonies and talks.
+The color video collection, which is about one third of the whole, includes two Shambhala Training public talks, a seminar on Visual Dharma from 1978, a Vajra Assembly conducted by Chögyam Trungpa Rinpoche, and a number of other ceremonies and teachings.

 All 20,000 photos have been digitized and entered into our database.
 Some, notably contact sheets and photos of buildings and land centres, need further digitizing to complete the documentation for this time period.